A cat receiving treatment for diabetes.

 When Should My Cat Eat?

-For cats that are getting insulin twice daily, it is recommended to split the daily calories in to two meals, which are fed before the insulin dose.
+For cats that are getting insulin twice daily, it is recommended to split the daily calories into two meals, which are fed before the insulin dose.

 Most diabetic cats are fed twice daily.
 Give ½ of the daily calories approximately 30 minutes before the insulin injection.
-After your cat eats, his blood glucose will naturally increase.
-The insulin will help drive the glucose levels back to a normala normal level.
+After your cat eats, their blood glucose will naturally increase.
+The insulin will help drive the glucose levels back to a normal level.
 Give the other half of the daily calories before the second insulin injection (this is assuming you are giving insulin every 12 hours).

 Can I “Free Feed” My Cat?

-Many cats with diabetes are on a strict consistent feeding schedule.
+Many cats with diabetes are on a strict, consistent feeding schedule.
 However, this can be difficult for some cats.
 This may work better for cats that are nibblers and not food motivated.

 Can My Cat Get Treats?

 Diabetic cats can get treats as long as they are approved by your vet.
-Generally treats that are low in sugar and carbohydrates are ok.
+Generally, treats that are low in sugar and carbohydrates are OK.
 Larger treats can even be broken up into small pieces to provide multiple treats.

 Treats can be given as a reward for blood glucose testing or when the blood glucose is at its lowest – approximately 4 to 8 hours after injection.